 I want to say "inhuman pain."
 My life is spiraling downward because I'm addicted to cyproterone, a testosterone blocker that gives an estrogen high similar to a good Lifetime film.
 I buy it from Ari - he's required to take it as a two-time sex offender.
 Every day he meets me at the mall and gives me a tablet, hidden inside a DVD.

-We met outside the store, where he recognized me as a friend of Ari, who he'd briefly dated.
+We met outside the store, where she recognized me as a friend of Ari, who she'd briefly dated.

 "Did he use and discard you like a cyproterone syringe?"
 I asked.
 "That's what my ex did to me."

-"There are two types of love," the 12-year-old boy said.
+"There are two types of love," Ari's ex said.
 "One seeks to fill a void, the other to define it.
 Ari had a hybrid of the two I could never understand or return.
 The breakup was mutual."